Wichita middle school students protest teacher’s insensitive comment

 Protest organizers said they had to do something and hold the teacher accountable.

-“We got kids looking up to us, sixth graders, seventh graders,” Rey’Zhian Shears-Montgomery, one of the protest organizers, said.
+“We got kids looking up to us, sixth graders, seventh graders,” said Rey’Zhian Shears-Montgomery, one of the protest organizers.
 “They look up at us.
 We couldn’t let this one slide.
 We planned and we wanted to set a standard for what’s right.”

 With the support of their principal, five eighth-graders organized the protest in just one day.
-Shears-Montgomery, Aaron Bohannon, A’maree Bohannon, Lyriq Evans, Keuntis Henderson said more than 200 students filled the Stucky cafeteria on Friday, Feb.
+Shears-Montgomery, Aaron Bohannon, A’maree Bohannon, Lyriq Evans and Keuntis Henderson said more than 200 students filled the Stucky cafeteria on Friday, Feb.
 11 during their first hour class period to show their support.

 The protest organizers said they were surprised by the support they received from their principal and the number of students who participated in the protest.